| Spriggans are small magical creatures distantly related to Elves. They love to frolic and cast mischievous spells.

 Difficulty of Play

-However, spriggans have very low HP.
-Keep this in mind even when you have huge EV and feel that nothing can touch you; a few bad rolls — or a few evasion-ignoring attacks — can be fatal.
+However, they have very low HP, and are too tiny for most armour.
+Always keep this in mind, even when you have huge EV and feel that nothing can touch you.
+A few bad rolls — or a few evasion-ignoring attacks — can be fatal.
 Fortunately, Spriggans' high speed makes it easy to remain in control and fight or flee from battles on your own terms.

 The higher the value, the better the aptitude.